 Twelve Days of Christmas

-A traditional Christmas recipe for a Yule log, just switched around a bit to turn it into a showstopper cake instead, I love the stripy inside it makes – a perfect winter dessert!… Read more...
+A traditional Christmas recipe for a Yule log, just switched around a bit to turn it into a showstopper cake instead, I love the stripy inside it makes – a perfect winter dessert!
+It’s hugely rich and decadent (as you’ll see from the amount of chocolate needed) and the filling is a chocolate French buttercream.… Read more...

 Little treacle loaf cakes with punchy Christmas Spice, a quick and easy recipe to share with your friends and family.
 They’re egg free too, don’t worry I haven’t missed them out of the ingredients list.